BouzidiImen/SensClust/README.md

 Data available in the package
 -----------------------------

--   senso: sensory data from a professional trial of 8 biscuits by 12 judges.
+-   senso : sensory data from a professional trial of 8 biscuits by 12 judges.
--   hedo: hedonic data from a trial of 8 biscuits by 294 customers.
+-   hedo : hedonic data from a trial of 8 biscuits by 294 customers.

 ``` r
 #Usage